 Why Your Timing Matters When Deploying Microservices Architecture

 Monolithic had its time to shine, but microservices architecture is in the spotlight now.
 Legions of software architects can’t resist the chance to break down monolithic software and build new delivery methods and pipelines full of small services with specific business purposes.

-Teams that are building new applications and looking to increase productivity while simplifying their workflow might be better served running a traditional monolithic service.
-As product offerings and content becomes more complex, allowing microservices to be separated out from a monolith becomes an important future priority.
+Teams building new applications and looking to increase productivity while simplifying their workflow might be better served running traditional monolithic vs. microservices software.
+As product offerings and content become more complex, enabling a microservices architecture in place of a monolithic one becomes an essential future priority.

 Timing does matter when deploying CMS solutions.
 Applications evolve.
 With greater size and scope, microservices start to make the most sense.

 How Headless Architecture Settles the Monolithic vs. Microservices Debate

 Let’s first make the term “headless” a bit less intimidating.
 Headless architecture (also called “decoupled”) is part of a broader trend in software and internet services toward linking specialized elements together through a unified network rather than a holistic software deployment.
 When it comes to monolithic vs. microservices software, the breakdown is: